B.S., M.Ed., C.A.G.S

 Special Education Advocacy

 Usually, this process begins with an initial Phone Consultation conversation.
 After that, there are many pathways, however they usually include a Document Review of reports from your child’s service providers.
-This is often followed by a sit down Strategy Meeting with you.
-This meeting will allow us to speak more in depth about your apprehension and hopes, ask questions of each other, speak about information contained (or omitted!) in the reports, and begin to plan a potential strategy.
+This is followed by a Conference for both of us.
+This meeting will allow us to speak more in-depth about your apprehension and hopes, ask questions of each other, speak about information contained (or omitted!) in the reports, and begin to plan a potential strategy.

 Following these stages, I can continue to be involved as little or as much as you like.
 You may feel much more comfortable with your shored-up knowledge--or you may want further assistance going forward.

-Further collaboration might include: drafting letters to district representatives, explaining the IEP process further, responding to proposals from districts, outlining relevant points for IEP Parent Concerns, observing potential classroom placements, connecting families to independent evaluators or legal support, deeper document review, further strategy planning, and/or attending IEP Meetings with families.
+Further collaboration might include: drafting letters to district representatives, clarifying IEP intricacies, responding to district proposals, outlining relevant IEP Parent Concerns, observing potential classroom placements, contemplating proposed options, referring to independent evaluators or legal support, reviewing incoming reports, and/or attending IEP Meetings with families.

-I have a good working knowledge of Boston area preschools and private/public elementary schools.
-I can help direct you towards schools that that may fit your vision for your child and family.
+I have a good working knowledge of Boston area private and public elementary schools.
+I can help direct you toward schools that may fit your vision for your child and family.
 I can also help guide you through the application process.
 And, in some circumstances, I can help you figure out when it may be time to move on.
 Kids change over time--and so do schools.

 Initial Phone Consultation (approximately 30 minutes): free of cost